NuSTAR/nustar-idl/README.md

 nustar-idl
 ==========

-Repository for NuSTAR IDL-based analysis and support scripts
+Repository for NuSTAR IDL-based analysis and support scripts.
+The individual directories will have their own README files.

-Requirements:
+*** Requirements ***

 The nustar-idl repo is heavily dependnet on the AstroLib and Coyote libraries.
 You MUST have these libraries in your IDL !path.